 UC Berkeley Asian American Studies Collection

 The Asian American Studies Collection at the UC Berkeley Ethnic Studies Library has the largest holdings of Asian American and Asian Diaspora Studies related archives with over one hundred unique archival collections.
-Archives can be accessed on-site by members of campus and the public over 18 years of age.
+Archives can be accessed on-site and is open to the public and campus community.
 The UC Berkeley Ethnic Studies Library Asian American Archive Collections Summary provides a list of the titles and call numbers of all processed and available collections and finding aids are available on the Online Archive of California as well as the Ethnic Studies Library website.
+Some of the key collections include the Him Mark Lai Papers and Research Files, the Margaret Chung collection, the Save the International Hotel collection, Angel Island Oral History Project and much more.
 Contact the Asian American Studies Librarian Sine Hwang Jensen for more information.

 Asian/Pacific American Archives Survey Project, New York University

 The Asian/Pacific American Archives Survey Project was established in 2008 by the Asian/Pacific/American Institute and the Tamiment Library & Robert F. Wagner Labor Archives at New York University.
 It was the first systematic attempt to map existing and potential Asian/Pacific American (A/PA) archival collections in the New York metropolitan area.
 The project seeks to address the underrepresentation of East Coast Asian America in historic scholarship and archives by surveying the collections of community-based organizations and individuals.
 From 2008 to 2011, the Project surveyed over 90 archival collections and helped transfer some of them into the Fales Library & Special Collections and the Tamiment Library & Robert F. Wagner Labor Archives at New York University.